Quansight/Quansight-website/apps/labs/posts/integrating-hypothesis-into-sympy.md

 * There were various issues with the lowest common multiple function ([here](https://github.com/sympy/sympy/issues/25624), [here](https://github.com/sympy/sympy/pull/25636), and [here](https://github.com/sympy/sympy/pull/25517#issuecomment-1714474991)), the biggest being when the lcm should make use of the integer implementation vs polynomial implementation (when the defined polynomial is essentially an integer).

-# Thank you
+# Acknowledgements

-Thank you to my mentors Aaron and Matthew for guidance during this project.
+Thank you to my mentors [Aaron](https://github.com/asmeurer) and [Matthew](https://github.com/honno) for guidance during this project.
 Added thanks to Melissa and the general internship program for their support.